Some people like to just use the earbuds that came with their phones—and that’s okay.

 - Best USB headset for customer service (and conference calls)

-But first, let’s look at a quick four-question checklist that’ll help you choose the best headphones for you.
+But first, let’s look at four key questions that’ll help you choose the best headphones for you.

 How to choose the best headset for video conferencing (for you)